assaydepot/red-candle/README.md

 bundle exec rake compile
 ```

 Implemented with [Magnus](https://github.com/matsadler/magnus), with reference to [Polars Ruby](https://github.com/ankane/polars-ruby)

-Policies
-- The less code, the better.
-- Ideally, the PyPO3 code should work as is.
-- Error handling is minimal.

 Pull requests are welcome.

-kojix2 started this project to learn Rust, but does not necessarily have enough time to maintain this library.
-If you are interested in becoming a project owner or committer, please send me a pull request.

 ### See Also